chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 We have three tiers cooresponding to three levels of expertise - beginner (Tier 1), intermediate (Tier 2), & Experienced (Tier 3).

 - [If you already have a project](https://www.notion.so/Solo-Projects-2a41ff900cc24a72a919f0eb5e79c42b?pvs=21) that matches your tier go ahead and submit it for evaluation.
 Your project can be one you've completed on your own or as a part of a team.
-It should
+It should meet this criteria:

 - Coorespond to one of our three tiers
 - It should be original work (not copied from someone else, including a tutorial)